 Use the solrctl utility to manage a SolrCloud deployment.
 You can manipulate SolrCloud collections, SolrCloud collection instance directories, and individual cores.

-You can execute solrctl on any host that is configured as part of the SolrCloud.
-To execute any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.
+You can run solrctl on any host that is configured as part of the SolrCloud.
+To run any solrctl command on a host outside of SolrCloud deployment, ensure that SolrCloud hosts are reachable and provide --zk and --solr command line options.

 If you are using solrctl to manage your deployment in an environment that requires Kerberos authentication, you must have a valid Kerberos ticket, which you can get using kinit.